pvdam3/FoEC/README.md

   * The resulting matrix and tree are plotted using a script called heatmap.3.R (available on [GitHub](https://gist.github.com/nachocab/3853004))

 ## Usage
+Please first make sure to have all the dependencies installed (see below).
 Usage:
 ```bash
 python FoEC.py -i [infolder] <options>